 Deploy on KubernetesEstimated reading time: 3 minutes

-Kubernetes is available in Docker for Windows 18.02 CE Edge and higher, and 18.06 Stable and higher , this includes a standalone Kubernetes server and client, as well as Docker CLI integration.
+Docker Desktop for Windows 18.06.0-ce-win70 CE includes a standalone Kubernetes server and client, as well as Docker CLI integration.
 The Kubernetes server runs locally within your Docker instance, is not configurable, and is a single-node cluster.

 The Kubernetes server runs within a Docker container on your local system, and is only for local testing.
 When Kubernetes support is enabled, you can deploy your workloads, in parallel, on Kubernetes, Swarm, and as standalone containers.
 Enabling or disabling the Kubernetes server does not affect your other workloads.